 12. The Clothworker’s Company

 The Clothworkers were formed following the amalgamation of the Fullers and the Shearmen in 1528.
-Fullers were people who prepared cloth ready to use by removing the impurities such as the grease and dirt, the process of ‘fullering’ would also thicken the cloth.
+Fullers were people who prepared cloth ready to use by removing the impurities such as the grease and dirt.
+The process of ‘fullering’ would also thicken the cloth.
 Shearmen were finishers of cloth and would further prepare the material ensuring that the surface of the material was even and loose fibres removed.
-The Clothmakers Hall is on Dunster Court in Mincing Lane.
+The Clothworkers Hall is on Dunster Court in Mincing Lane.